GitHub-Campus-IITM/.github/profile/README.md

-### Steps to join The Design and Code Github Organization:
+### Steps to join The GitHub Campus IITM Organization:

 > 1. Go to the issues tab [here](https://github.com/GitHub-Campus-IITM/support/issues).
 >